diegopitsillidis/RealtimeNewsboard/README.md

 | `admin`  | `admin123` | `admin` |
 | `user`   | `user123`  | `user`  |

 Use one of these to log in and access the app.
-Both roles currently have the same permissions (create posts, view feed).
+Only the **admin** user can create posts.
+Both users can log in and view the news feed.

 ---

 ## ⚠ Known Limitations

-- **Role-based permissions not enforced** — although users have roles (`admin` / `user`), the app does not differentiate permissions: all authenticated users can create posts.
+- Role-based permissions are basic — only admins can create posts.
+Other role-specific features are not implemented.
 - **Language preference not applied** — the settings page lets you choose a language, but UI is not localized.
 - **No pagination or infinite scroll** — `/posts` returns all posts at once.
 - **WebSocket server uses in-memory storage** — if restarted, live connections are lost; not suitable for scaled multi-instance deployment.